ksett737/LEAPs/content/leaps/LEAP-42.md

 - Different security and decentralization tradeoffs on different L2s.
 - Alignment with L2 communities and their native projects.

 Mainnet staking gives stakers the security of Ethereum mainnet and makes the Lyra DAO neutral to all L2s and their communities.
-Additionally, the staking contract (which is a fork of [Aave's security module](https://docs.aave.com/developers/v/2.0/protocol-governance/staking-aave)) is optimized for mainnet, ensuring a reasonable level of accessibility to L2-native users in the short to medium term.
+The staking contract (which is a fork of [Aave's security module](https://docs.aave.com/developers/v/2.0/protocol-governance/staking-aave)) is optimized for mainnet, ensuring a reasonable level of accessibility in the short to medium term.
+Additionally, stkLYRA will be bridgeable from L2s to mainnet, meaning L2-native users won't need to transact on mainnet to earn staking rewards, they will only need to bridge their stkLYRA to mainnet (they will need to transact to unstake).

 ## Specification

 ### Overview
 <!--This is a high level overview of *how* the LEAP will solve the problem.
 The overview should clearly describe how the new feature will be implemented.-->

-Migration of LYRA staking will happen at the start of a new epoch to ensure smooth migration.
-This process involves:
+Migration of staking will happen at the start of a new epoch referred to as the "migration epoch" to ensure a smooth transition.
+At the start of the epoch:

+1. Rewards are distributed for the previous epoch (in current stkLYRA).
+2. All locked staking rewards from previous epochs are distributed.
-1. Deployment of staking contract on mainnet.
+3. Deployment of the new staking contract on mainnet.
-2. Pausing rewards on Optimism staking contract.
-3. Enabling instant unstaking on Optimism by setting `UNSTAKE_WINDOW` to 0.
-4. Migrating all L2 reward programs (vault LPs, fee rebates and short collateral) to be rewarded in native LYRA instead of staked LYRA.

-There will also simplifications to the staking program:
+4. Initialization of stkLYRA bridges between mainnet and Optimism / Arbitrum.
+5. Deployment of the migration contract swap current stkLYRA to new, bridgeable stkLYRA.

+Changes to staking UX are as follows:

+- Staking rewards are only earned for mainnet stkLYRA balances.
+Traders and LPs continue to earn and claim stkLYRA rewards on L2s, but must bridge stkLYRA to mainnet to earn staking rewards.
+Staking rewards are calculated on-chain using balances of stkLYRA, and with the staking contract on mainnet, it can only read mainnet balances.
+Bridging stkLYRA from L2s to mainnet will take 7 days on Optimistic rollups due to the [challenge period](https://help.optimism.io/hc/en-us/articles/4411895558171-Why-do-I-need-to-wait-a-week-when-moving-assets-out-of-Optimism-).
-- Removal of the 6 month lock on staking rewards.
+- Staking rewards on mainnet will only be rewarded in stkLYRA, and there is no 6 month lock on claiming stkLYRA rewards.
+These are functional limitations of the staking contract.
-- Immediate distribution of previously locked staking rewards.
+- stkLYRA can only be unstaked on mainnet.
+Because the staking contract will live on mainnet and not Optimism, users must bridge any stkLYRA earned on L2s to unstake and claim their LYRA.
+During the migration, users can abstain from migrating their stkLYRA and unstake on an L2 directly (but they will no longer accrue rewards for that LYRA).
+- Stakers must migrate their stkLYRA to continue to earn trading and LP rewards on Optimism as well as staking rewards on mainnet.
+This requires an `approve()` and `migrate()` transaction.
+- All of these changes will be enforced immediately at the start of the migration epoch.

 Beyond this, staking features defined in [LEAP 26](https://leaps.lyra.finance/leaps/leap-26) including the 14 day cooldown period on staking rewards remain unchanged.